v8/v8.dev/src/blog/understanding-ecmascript-part-2.md

 > 3. Let `propertyNameString` be StringValue of `identifierName`.
 > 4. Return a value of type Reference whose base value component is `bv`, whose referenced name component is `propertyNameString`, and whose strict reference flag is `strict`.

-That is: `EvaluatePropertyAccessWithIdentifierKey` constructs a Reference which uses the provided `baseValue` as the base and the string value of `identifierName` as the property name.
+That is: `EvaluatePropertyAccessWithIdentifierKey` constructs a Reference which uses the provided `baseValue` as the base, the string value of `identifierName` as the property name, and `strict` as the strict mode flag.

 Eventually this Reference gets passed to `GetValue`.
 This is defined in several places in the spec, depending on how the Reference ends up being used.